 - High Protein with the Perfect Texture: Seitan gives this dish a chewy ‘meaty’ texture that is also super high protein (about 38g per serving)!

 This vegan parm recipe is fairly easy, so don’t let the list of ingredients scare you off!
+Most of the ingredients are seasonings, so this dish is PACKED with flavor.
 It’s made of 4 main components: the vegan seitan chicken, the breading, the pasta, and the sauces.

-To make this recipe the main ingredients you’ll need are the following:
+To make this recipe, the main ingredients you’ll need are the following:

 - Vegan Parmesan– I’m using Violife Vegan Parmesan